jonathanhogg/flitter/README.md

 - rendering videos
 - running GLSL shaders as stacked image generators and filters (a la ShaderToy)
-- driving arbitrary DMX fixtures via a USB DMX interface (currently via an Entec/-compatible interface or my own crazy hand-built interfaces)
+- driving arbitrary DMX fixtures via a USB DMX interface (currently via an Entec-compatible interface or my own crazy hand-built interfaces)
 - driving a LaserCube plugged in over USB (other lasers probably easy to support)